SkillsUnion-SE-C3/react-component-lifecycle-study/Study.md

    Please write your answer here.
    ```

-2. Why component has lifecycle events?
+2. Why do we need life cycles in components?

    ```
    Please write your answer here.